 No two labia look alike.
 This is natural and normal.
 There are, however, some changes to the size and shape that can happen after childbirth, trauma or as a result of the natural aging process.
-Some women are born with labia that have aesthetic or functional concerns that can impact their confidence and their quality of life.
+Some women are born with labia that have aesthetic or functional concerns that can impact their quality of life.

 Labiaplasty is a surgical procedure that can address certain genetic or birth defects, abnormalities, and also the desire to improve aesthetic appearance.
 Feeling self-conscious about the appearance of your most intimate of parts can result in distanced relationships and a lack of sexual intimacy with a partner.

 Labiaplasty can treat oversized, asymmetrical and elongated labia minora.
 The labia minora (inner labia) is typically concealed within the labia majora (outer labia).
 Tearing and stretching of the labia can result in labia ‘lips’ becoming more prominent.
-Patients who have see changes may see them more during sexual arousal.
+Patients who have changes may see them more during sexual arousal.
 The inner labia can swell up to three times its usual diameter.
 Labiaplasty is also a key part of sexual reassignment surgery for male-to-female transformation.
 The vaginoplasty procedure uses labiaplasty techniques to construct the inner labia and a clitoral hood.

 CONSULTING YOUR COSMETIC SURGEON